kmugglet/BirdNET-JetsonNano/.github/ISSUE_TEMPLATE/bug_report.md

 Add any other context about the problem or your installation here.

 **Your build**
-The hardware on which BirdNET-Pi is running goes here.
+The hardware on which BirdNET-JetsonNano is running goes here.

 **Code or log snippets**
 ```